Drug-free cortisol management for speech fluency

 Will Carbone is the founder of FluentPlay Technologies.
 He's stuttered since childhood — the kind that teaches you to plan every sentence before you say it.

 He came to speech technology from synthetic mRNA manufacturing — process development, tech transfer, production science.
-When he looked at what existed for people who stutter, he found breathing exercises dressed up as apps and clinical tools that hadn't evolved in decades.
-The neuroscience was clear that stuttering is a motor timing problem.
+When he looked at what existed for people who stutter, he found clinical tools that hadn't evolved in decades and apps disconnected from the neuroscience.
+The research was clear that stuttering is a motor timing problem.
 The tools ignored it.

 He left biotech, learned to build, and made the tools himself.
 Voice-driven games.
 Real-time speech scoring.
 A detection framework grounded in how the speech-motor circuit actually works.
 SLP and neuroimaging partnerships to keep it honest.